 - The Real Dangers and Health Risks of Vaping

 - Everything You Need To Know About The JUUL, Including The Health Effects

 - Are e-cigarettes a safe alternative to smoking?

 Concerned that your teen is vaping or might start soon?
 Come see us.

-If you’re worried that your child is vaping now or might start, please come in and see one of our Westchester Health pediatricians.
+If you’re worried that your child is vaping now or might start, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
 Together with you and your child, we will figure out the best way forward.
 If needed, we will also help your child find the right support network to stop vaping.
 As always, our #1 goal is to help your child stay healthy and happy, in any way we can.
 Whenever, wherever you need us, we’re here for you.